Christian Tue Jensen

-Christian Emil Tue Jensen (born 9 March 2000) is a Danish professional footballer who plays for KuPS as an attacking midfielder.
+Christian Tue Jensen (born 9 March 2000) is a Danish professional footballer who plays as an attacking midfielder for HB Køge.

 Jensen is a product of the FC Midtjylland academy and played his first senior football on loan at FC Fredericia.
-He transferred to KuPS in 2022.
+He transferred to Finnish club KuPS in 2022, but following an abortive spell, he returned to Denmark with HB Køge in 2023.
 Capped by Denmark at youth level, Jensen has been described as "a forward capable of waspish delivery with his right foot".

 Club career

 FC Midtjylland and loans

 An attacking midfielder or winger, Jensen began his career in the academy at Superliga club FC Midtjylland at age 13.
 He signed his first professional contract in January 2017 and signed a new five-year contract in June 2018.
 On 21 June 2019, Jensen moved to England to join the B team at Championship club Brentford on loan for the duration of the 2019–20 season.
 He was deployed as a forward.

 On 11 August 2020, Jensen joined Danish 1st Division club FC Fredericia on loan for the duration of the 2020–21 season.
 He top-scored with 10 goals in 29 appearances to help the team to a fifth-place finish in the 1st Division's promotion group.
 In June 2021, Jensen rejoined FC Fredericia on loan for the 2021–22 season and scored three goals in 29 appearances during a campaign in which the club repeated its finish from the previous season.
 Jensen transferred away from FC Midtjylland in July 2022.